"...One of our responsibilities as physicians caring for patients with Congenital Heart Disease

 is to know the results of the treatment that we recommend..."

-Such a data collection should allow risk stratification and help define optimal surgical treatment for certain subsets of patients exposed to incremental mortality and morbidity risk factors.
+Such data collection should allow risk stratification and help define optimal surgical treatment for certain subsets of patients exposed to incremental mortality and morbidity risk factors.

 The ECHDD was supervised by Martin Elliott and based at the Great Ormond Street Hospital For Sick Children, London, UK.